Get updates when this information changes

 - Voluntary extension of the water shut-off moratorium.

 - Short-term customer assistance programs for eligible customers, including the Water Residential Assistance Program (WRAP) and Low-Income Household Water Assistance Program (LIHWAP).

 - Created a new position: WRC Water Affordability Coordinator.

 - Dedicated water affordability webpage with up-to-date information and resources.

 - Awards of local, state, and federal grants to support water affordability efforts.

-- Formation of a Water Affordability Coalition with monthly meetings.
+- Formation of a Water Affordability Coalition with quarterly meetings.

 - Capital replacement and maintenance programs.